Michael Lewis: Writing

-In September 2018, The Guardian published an excerpt from the book that used a quote by a top adviser to Trump in its title, and the excerpt was republished again among a review of the most popular articles of the year.

 In 2018, Lewis wrote and narrated The Coming Storm for Audible Studios, which released the short nonfiction story as part of its new Audible Originals series of audiobooks.

+In 2023, he wrote Going Infinite, about the cryptocurrency exchange FTX, its CEO, Sam Bankman-Fried, and what came to be the collapse of FTX.

 Broadcasting and podcasts

 Lewis's podcast, Against the Rules, first aired on April 2, 2019.
 The first season comprised seven episodes, each taking on a different aspect of society addressing the concept of fairness "in realms ranging from art authentication to consumer finance".
 The show often refers to the growing social distrust for authority, and refers to different types of public officials as "referees."
 Against the Rules is produced by Pushkin Industries, the media company founded by journalist Malcolm Gladwell and former Slate executive Jacob Weisberg.

 On January 12, 2020, Lewis appeared as one of the castaways on BBC Radio 4's Desert Island Discs.